TopClips/Discord-LastJoined/test.md

 ## 📝 Tutorial

+1 - Fork the repo from [THIS LINK](https://repl.it/topclips/lastjoined)

-1 - Create A VC.
+2 - Create A VC.
 You can call it anything then copy the ID of the VC an paste it into index.js where it says "VC ID"

-2 - Create a secret and call it "token" then paste your token into it
+3 - Create a secret and call it "token" then paste your token into it

-3 - Turn on all of the PRIVALIDGED Gateway Intents  on the discord developer portal
+4 - Turn on all of the PRIVALIDGED Gateway Intents  on the discord developer portal

-4 - Invite the bot!
+5 - Invite the bot!
 Make sure you give it Admin Perms

-5 - Run The Discord Bot
+6 - Run The Discord Bot

 ## 🕰 24/7 HOSTING
 Copy the link of the webpage and paste it into Uptime Robot to keep the bot running 24/7